-If you want a proper garden with manicured borders and Latin plant names, Rose Cottage isn't the place for you.
-If you want to see how jumbled flower beds, a herb yard, seasonal growing of fruit and vegetables, ideas borrowed from Permaculture, NoDig, Companion Planting and old fashioned cottage gardening helps us with our simple, self reliant lifestyle, join us as we celebrate our Harvest.
+If you want a proper garden with manicured borders & Latin plant names, Rose Cottage isn't the place for you.
+We have a traditional Welsh working cottage garden with jumbled flower beds, a herb yard, seasonal growing of fruit & vegetables, ideas borrowed from permaculture, no-dig and companion planting to help us with our simple, self-reliant way of life.

-A raised terrace area alongside the conservatory allows viewing of the field where the goats, chickens and ducks graze.
-Our tea room sells tea, coffee and home-made cakes served on vintage china.
-Maria leads tours around the garden every 30 mins.
+A raised terrace area next to the conservatory allows viewing of the field where the goats, chickens and ducks graze.
+Our pop up tea room sells tea, coffee & home-made cakes served on vintage china and there'll be a selection of preserves & cordials to taste.
+Maria leads tours around the garden.

 How to find us

 Rose Cottage, 32 Blackmill Road, Bryncethin, Bridgend, Glamorgan, CF32 9YN

 1m N of M4 J36 on A4061.
 Follow A4061 to Bryncethin.
 Straight on at mini r'about for approx 400 metres.
 Just past Used Car Garage, turn R onto side rd at grassed area.

 More about Rose Cottage